COVID-19 cases coming more frequently in Rowan County, North Carolina - Salisbury Post

 “These life-saving vaccines are our path out of the pandemic and we are making progress one shot at a time,” Gov. Roy Cooper said this week in announcing the second pair of winners from the state’s vaccination lottery.
 “Not only will you be protecting yourself, your family and friends, but you’ll get the extra bonus of a double chance at winning a million dollars.”

 The number of Rowan County residents vaccinated remains among the worst in the state.
-Data updated Friday showed 46,412 residents, or 33%, with at least one dose of a vaccination.
+State data updated Friday showed 46,412 residents, or 33%, with at least one dose of a vaccination.
 The number of full vaccinations is about 3,000 people and 2% lower.
+CDC data show a slightly higher number of first doses administered to Rowan County residents.

 Every neighboring county has a better vaccination rate than Rowan.